Martian01/openTeamOneServer/README.md

 	mysql --password
 	> create database teamone character set = 'utf8mb4' collate = 'utf8mb4_unicode_ci';
 	> create user 'springuser'@'localhost' identified by 'dbPassword';
-	> grant all on teamone.* to 'springuser'@'localhost';
+	> grant select, insert, update, delete on teamone.* to 'springuser'@'localhost';
-	> quit

 In this example the database is called _teamone_ and contains a user _springuser_ with password _dbPassword_.
 The database name, the user name and the password can be freely chosen.

-In a productive environment, once the database schema has been created, you are advised to reduce the granted authorizations to select, insert, update and delete.
+Now comes the tricky part.
+Since on the hosted system I ran into problems with key lengths and UTF-8, I could not use the SpringBoot framework to create the database tables automatically (which it normally will do).
+Instead I had to create the tables offline.
+You can do the same by simply pasting the provided [script](docu/create_tables_mysql) into the SQL console at this point.
+If you would like to experiment with SpringBoot instead, you need to elevate the user privileges by saying

+	> grant all to 'springuser'@'localhost';

+In the latter case, remember to lower the user privileges in a productive environment after table creation.

 Next you need to add the JDBC database driver to the project.
 We have already added the following dependency to our Maven file pom.xml: